AmitSharma234/React-To-DO-LIST/README.md

 - LocalStorage persistence
 - Due dates and priority tags
-- Backend with CRUD API
+- Backend with CRUD A
-- Filters (Completed, Pending, All)
-- Drag-and-drop sorting